 Daffodils are some of the most reliable spring bulbs, coping well with wet ground and competition from grass.
-Many species also flower through frost.
+Many species also flower through frost, and with such a huge range of daffodils available, it's often hard to know which varieties to plant.

 There are hundreds of daffodil varieties to choose from, but when it comes to looking through the bulb catalogues, what matters is flowering time.
 Some daffodils flower months ahead of others so, by combining early and late varieties, you can have daffodils in bloom from January to May.